-- Restructuring the programme would ensure better monitoring with a greater focus on sustainability of the scheme itself to make sure that the rural population is provided with good quality service delivery.
-It will make programme competitive, flexible, result-oriented and competitive.
-It will also enable the Ministry work towards reaching the goal of increasing coverage of sustainable Piped Water Supply
+- Restructuring the programme would ensure better monitoring with a greater focus on the sustainability of the scheme itself to make sure that the rural population is provided with good quality service delivery.
+It made the programme competitive, flexible, result-oriented and competitive.
+It also enabled the Ministry to work towards reaching the goal of increasing coverage of sustainable Piped Water Supply

-- Its focus will be on piped water supply, increase level of service delivery, thrust on coverage of water quality affected habitations, coverage of Open Defecation Free (ODF) declared villages, Integrated Action Plan (IAP) districts, Border Out Posts (BOP) with piped water supply and Institutional set up for proper operation and maintenance of water supply assets etc.
+- Its focussed be on piped water supply, increase the level of service delivery, thrust on coverage of water quality affected habitations, coverage of Open Defecation Free (ODF) declared villages, Integrated Action Plan (IAP) districts, Border Out Posts (BOP) with a piped water supply and Institutional set up for proper operation and maintenance of water supply assets etc.

 - It aims at reaching the goal of increasing coverage of sustainable piped water supply in the country.

-- All of the rural population throughout the length and breadth of this country will be covered under this programme.
+- All of the rural population throughout the length and breadth of this country covered under this programme.

-- The programme will run co terminus with the 14th Finance commission until March 2020.
+- The programme ran co-terminus with the 14th Finance commission until March 2020.